Principled Data Augmentation for Learning to Solve Quadratic Programming Problems: Principled data augmentation for LCQPs

 \paragraph{Scaling constraints} Similar to the variable scaling transformation above, we can scale the constraint coefficients by fixing $\vec{M}_1 = \vec{I}$ and letting $\vec{M}_2$ be a square diagonal matrix.
 We assume all diagonal entries of $\vec{M}_2$ are positive.
 If any entry is zero, the transformation reduces to inactive constraint removal above, or an active constraint is removed, and the problem will be relaxed.
 If any entry is negative, the corresponding inequality direction will be flipped, and the problem's solution may change.
 Specifically, the transformation would be $T(I) \coloneq \left( \vec{Q}, \vec{M}_2 \vec{A},\vec{M}_2 \vec{b}, \vec{c} \right)$.

-Under this transformation, the new dual variables are given by $\vec{\lambda}'^* \coloneq \vec{M}_2^{-1} \vec{\lambda}^*$, which can be computed in linear time.
+Under this transformation, the new dual variables are given by $\vec{\lambda}'^* \coloneq \vec{M}_2^{-1} \vec{\lambda}^*$, which can be computed in linear time since $\vec{M}_2$ is a diagonal matrix.
 The primal solution remains unchanged.
 This transformation is both \emph{efficiently recoverable} and \emph{solution-independent}.

 In~\cref{app:trans}, we outline additional transformations, including constraint addition \cref{sec:add_cons}.